Dropzone review of Skydive Dubai from a noobish skydiver (185 jumps at point of writing).

 Process/pricing (sports jumpers)

 SD2 is a USPA dropzone.
 Do allow at least 30min for registration and checking of gear / logbook etc. if it is your first time here.
 It costs AED100 per jump (AED90 if you buy a ten-pack) and rig rental is AED75 per jump, EXCLUDING pack job which is AED35.
-There is no credit card surcharge for jump tickets but packing must be paid for in cash.
-Overall I think equipment rental is quite expensive at SD2 as there is no daily cap, and rental of altimeter, helmet and jumpsuit are separately charged.
-[Update 2018: Prices have increased to AED120 per jump omg (AED115 or you buy a 10-pack and AED110 if you buy a 25-pack).]
+There is no credit card surcharge for jump tickets but packing and gear rental must be paid for in cash.
+Overall I think gear rental is quite expensive at SD2 as there is no daily cap, and rental of altimeter, helmet and jumpsuit are chargeable (free at most other DZs).
+[Update 2018: Prices have increased to AED120 per jump inclusive of VAT (AED115 or you buy a 10-pack and AED110 if you buy a 25-pack).]

 2017 price list (see updated price list on SD2 website)